This is only like 1/3 done. Will come back and add to it later. – Ashia (2/1/20)

 Centering dog narrators and sighted peers over Blind humans.
 One book – okay, I get that authors are trying to be smart.
-But there are WAY MORE OF THESE than stories featuring Blind protagonists.
+But there are WAY MORE books narrated by DOGS than narrated by actually Blind protagonists.

 PLOT TWIST!
 Surprise disability as a shocker

 OMG it turns out this person who we thought was normal was blind the whole time!
 Uggghghh.
 Also see: Silencing Blind characters (many books lead the reader to believe the person is narrating when SURPRISE – it’s the dog, and it turns out th human is blind!
 Which somehow makes them incapable of narrating a book?)

 Dehumanizing Disabled folks

 Stories that use Blind folks as learning props to further the abled protagonist.
 Blind protagonists aren’t allowed to exist unless their disability is symbollic of something else, or to further a sighted-protagonists journey, which is totally barfy.
 Also see: wise blind sage trope, tokenism.

 Magic Cure = Happily Ever After

 When blind people become sighted as a happily ever after.
 Exception for ‘My Travelin’ Eye’ since that ends on a note of acceptance, rather than happily ever after